Skip to Content

 Stoke Hotel is a very good budget option that includes breakfast.
 It’s located right in town and has really good reviews!

-Coast Hillcrest Hotel is a highly rated hotel that offers guests a comfortable stay at a reasonable price.
-They have an onsite fitness center, sauna, hot tub, as well as a restaurant.
+Another option is Coast Hillcrest Hotel is a highly rated hotel that offers guests a comfortable stay at a reasonable price.
+They have an onsite fitness center, sauna, and hot tub, as well as a restaurant.
 The location is central and the large selection of room types means there is something suitable for everyone including families.

 2. Mount Revelstoke National Park